jeffleathMSDS/Enron/README.md

 * The Airfare excel file was an analysis summary I did on Enron's airfare usage, in preperation for an RFP.

 * The "Post 9/11" pdf was something I put together after 9/11 regarding business process changes for personnel accountability.
 Enron's travel business practices were managed by our team.

+* The "P-Card" excel file was a review I did our Enron's projected ~$130MM annual spend on procurement/travel cards, in prep for an RFP.